 Studying Abroad

-Deciding to study abroad will open you up to a whole range of new experiences, allowing you to see the world while furthering your career prospects.
+Studying abroad will open you up to many new experiences, allowing you to see the world while furthering your career prospects.

-It would be best if you began your research 12-18 months before you travel – doing so will give you plenty of time to sort out your application, funding, visa and more.
+It would be best to begin your research 12-18 months before you travel – doing so will give you plenty of time to sort out your application, funding, visa and more.
 You also need to check that the qualification you will receive will be recognised in the UK.
 Avoid courses that don’t transfer academic credit towards your award.

 Things to be aware of:

-• Not all universities offer accommodation to UK students studying abroad – make sure you check this out early.
+- Not all universities offer accommodation to UK students studying abroad – check this out early.

 If you are not sure where to start, ask yourself:

-• Is it right for me?
-It’s important to focus on choosing the right subject and course for you – don’t focus on just getting the overseas experience.
+- Is it right for me?
+Choosing the right subject and course for you is essential – don’t focus on just getting the overseas experience.

-• How much does it cost?
-Carefully consider the costs associated with living and studying – both in the UK and abroad.
+- How much does it cost?
+Carefully consider the costs of living and studying in the UK and abroad.
 You’ll need to think about course fees too.

-• Do I need a visa?
+- Do I need a visa?
 You may need to apply for a student visa or apply to the university to study overseas.
-These can take time – sometimes several months – so it’s important to allow as much time as possible.
+Sometimes, These can take several months, so allowing as much time as possible is essential.
 Find out more about visas and immigration.

-• Can I work part-time?
-UK residents studying outside of the UK aren’t always eligible to work overseas.
+- Can I work part-time?
+UK residents studying outside the UK aren’t always eligible to work overseas.
 Make sure you check to see if there are any restrictions on the type of work and hours of work you can do.

-• How do I apply?
-It’s important you understand course entry requirements, the university’s application process, and their deadline dates.
-Look at these very carefully – they can differ considerably, especially when comparing course providers in a variety of countries.
+- How do I apply?
+You must understand course entry requirements, the university’s application process, and their deadline dates.
+Look at these carefully – they can differ considerably, especially when comparing course providers in various countries.
 Read more about applying to study abroad.

 Study abroad checklist